 4. Repeat your mantra effortlessly:

 Don’t worry about saying the mantra perfectly or focusing too hard on it.
-Simply let the sound of the mantra guide your mind into a peaceful state.
+Simply choose a mantra from the TM mantras list and let the sound guide your mind into a peaceful state.

 5. Don’t force stillness: